Matt Bergan, Chair

-The Borough Economic Development Commission (EDC) is established in order to identify resources available, and to establish and implement strategies and plans to enable the residents of the borough to improve their economic condition.
+The borough Community and Economic Development Commission (CEDC) is established in order to identify resources available, and to establish and implement strategies and plans to enable the residents of the borough to improve their community and economic conditions.
 (Ord.
+19-07 § 5, 2019; Ord.
 02-04 § 4, 2002)

 The commission shall be organized as follows:

 A. Membership.
 Membership shall include:

 - One member nominated from each of the following: Northwest Arctic Borough; NANA Regional Corporation; Teck Cominco Alaska, Inc.; a utility representative; a financial or professional business; a regional higher education organization; a tribal representative of a tribal organization; and two members owning an ongoing private business within the borough.

 - The mayor shall appoint the members of the commission from among those nominated that the mayor finds appropriate to serve on the commission.
 Commission members serve at the pleasure of the mayor.